-Prior to November 2015, we along with certain third party vessel owners and operators were parties to a revenue sharing pool agreement (the Gemini Pooling Agreement) pursuant to which these pool participants had each agreed to include in the pool certain qualifying Suezmax-class crude tankers of the pool participants and their respective affiliates, including us, that operated in the spot market or pursuant to time charters of less than one year.
+Prior to November 2015, we along with certain third party vessel owners and operators were parties to a revenue sharing pool agreement (the Gemini Pooling Agreement) pursuant to which these pool participants had each agreed to include in the pool certain qualifying Suezmaxclass crude tankers of the pool participants and their respective affiliates, including us, that operated in the spot market or pursuant to time charters of less than one year.
 The Gemini Suezmax Pool was jointly and equally owned by TTOL, in which Teekay Corporation and we each have a 50% interest, and a third party.

-As of December 31, 2015, the Teekay Suezmax Pool consisted of 29 Suezmax tankers (including 15 of our tankers) and the Gemini Suezmax Pool consisted of two Suezmax tankers (including one of our tankers).
-Vessels trading in the Gemini Suezmax Pool completed their voyages in early 2016, and upon completion, these vessels delivered to and continue to trade in the Teekay Suezmax Pool.
-The Gemini Suezmax Pool is in the process of winding up operations.
+As of December 31, 2016, the Teekay Suezmax Pool consisted of 29 Suezmax tankers (including 16 of our tankers).
+Vessels trading in the Gemini Suezmax Pool completed their voyages in early 2016, and upon completion, these vessels delivered to and continued to trade in the Teekay Suezmax Pool.
+The Gemini Suezmax Pool has completed all operations and is in the process of being wound up.